November 21-22 is the SULF congress, during these days the response time is longer on our email.

 As a member of SULF, you receive individual support from the local elected representatives at your workplace.
 For example, your local union representatives support you in your contacts with your employer.
 You get help with coming to an agreement with the employer about the measures that are appropriate and your local union reps can negotiate for you if such a situation occurs.

-Contact data for local Saco-s associations
+Contact information to local Saco-s associations

 For union representatives